 Reducing the number of communication rounds to improve communication efficiency is another research focus.
-Shamir et al. \cite{shamir2014communication} leveraged higher-order information (newton-type method) to replace traditional gradient information, thereby reducing the number of communication rounds.
+Shamir et al. \cite{shamir2014communication} leveraged higher-order information (newton-type method) instead of traditional gradient information, thereby reducing the number of communication rounds.
 Hendrikx et al. \cite{Hendrikx2020spag} proposed a distributed preconditioned accelerated gradient method to reduce the number of communication rounds.
-Novel aggregation techniques, such as periodic aggregation \cite{nips/0001DKD19, lin2019don, stich2019local} and adaptive aggregation \cite{chen2018lag, sun2019communication, chen2021cada}, are also investigated and used to skip certain communications.
-Among them, local SGD \cite{lin2019don, stich2019local} allows every worker to perform local model updates independently, and the resultant models are averaged periodically.
-Lazily Aggregated Gradient (LAG) \cite{chen2018lag} updates the model at the server-side, and workers only adaptively upload information that is determined to be informative enough.
+Additionally, novel aggregation techniques, including periodic aggregation \cite{nips/0001DKD19,lin2019don,stich2019local} and adaptive aggregation \cite{chen2018lag,chen2021cada,sun2019communication}, have been explored to skip certain communications.
+Among these techniques, local SGD allows every worker to perform local model updates independently \cite{lin2019don,stich2019local}, and the resultant models are averaged periodically.
+Lazily aggregated gradient (LAG) \cite{chen2018lag} updates the model on the server side, and workers only adaptively upload information that is determined to be informative enough.
 Unfortunately, while the original LAG has good performance in the deterministic settings (i.e., with full gradient), its performance in the stochastic setting degrades significantly \cite{chen2020lasg}.
-Recent efforts have been made toward adaptive uploading in stochastic settings \cite{chen2020lasg, li2019communication}.
-Communication-Censored distributed Stochastic Gradient Descent (CSGD) \cite{li2019communication} algorithm increases the batch size to alleviate the effect of stochastic gradient noise.
-Lazily Aggregated Stochastic Gradient (LASG) \cite{chen2020lasg} designed a set of new adaptive communication rules tailored for stochastic gradients, achieving impressive empirical performance.
+Recent efforts have been made toward adaptive uploading in stochastic settings \cite{chen2020lasg,li2019communication}.
+Communication-censored distributed stochastic gradient descent (CSGD) algorithm \cite{li2019communication} increases the batch size to alleviate the effect of stochastic gradient noise.
+Lazily aggregated stochastic gradient (LASG) \cite{chen2020lasg} designed a set of new adaptive communication rules tailored for stochastic gradients, achieving remarkable empirical performance.

-We borrowed some ideas from LASG here.
-The main difference is that LASG reduces the overhead of communication rounds only, and we extend this work so that our SASG method can reduce the overhead of both communication rounds and bits in the stochastic setting.
-In addition, we also reduce the memory overhead required for the adaptive aggregation technique as SASG only need to keep the sparsified data on the server side.
+We have drawn inspiration from LASG.
+The significant difference is that LASG only reduces communication round overhead, while our SASG method extends this idea to reduce the overhead of both communication rounds and bits in the stochastic setting.
+Additionally, SASG reduces the memory overhead required for adaptive aggregation technique by storing only the sparsified data on the server side.